 Alcohol and High Blood Pressure

 Alcohol may have an adverse impact on one’s blood pressure in three different ways.
 They include short- term, long- term, and as a part of withdrawal symptoms.
-Notably, if you drink more than three drinks at a time, it will almost instantly raise your blood pressure.
+Notably, if one drinks more than three drinks at a time, it will almost instantly raise the blood pressure.

 When it comes to regular drinkers, consumption can lead to a long- term high blood pressure problems.
 If a person who is an addict suddenly stops drinking, it can cause high blood pressure.
 Consequently, this condition can persist for days.

-In addition, alcoholic beverages contain a lot of calories that cause weight gain and high cholesterol.
-These can also lead to arteriosclerosis, which is one of the leading causes of high blood pressure.
+Also, alcoholic beverages contain a lot of calories that cause weight gain and high cholesterol.
+These can also lead to arteriosclerosis and alcohol diabetes, which are the leading causes of high blood pressure.

 Cardiomyopathy and Alcohol